Tpbrown/gocd-dashboard/README.md

 - Create an initial data load: ```scripts/retrieve_cycle_times.py --max-depth 0>bulk_data.txt```, then load via InfluxDB admin UI.

 # Known issues
-- GoCD host and credentials are hard-coded to http://build.go.cd.
-They'll be extracted to ENV vars.
+- ~~GoCD host and credentials are hard-coded to http://build.go.cd.
+They'll be extracted to ENV vars.~~
+- ~~No use of shared session~~
 - No caching/eTag support yet; each sampling can be a duplicate of the last